BOBBY & THE BOHEMIANS

 “But when a man has once broken through the paper walls of everyday circumstance, those unsubstantial walls that hold so many of us securely imprisoned from the cradle to the grave, he has made a discovery...
 Determine to alter it at any price, and you can change it altogether.
 You may change it to something sinister and angry, to something appalling, but it may be you will change it to something brighter, something more agreeable, and at the worst something much more interesting.
 There is only one sort of man who is absolutely to blame for his own misery, and that is the man who finds life dull and dreary.
 There are no circumstances in the world that determined action cannot alter, unless perhaps they are the walls of a prison cell, and even those will dissolve and change, I am told, into the infirmary compartment at any rate, for the man who can fast with resolution...
 Clear out!”
 (Wells, H.G.
 The History of Mr. Polly.
 Grosset & Dunlap.
 NY: 1909, pp. 243)

 While at Chico State, Bobby became enlightened -- Illumination after darkness.
-He neglected his textbook studies and traded in his abacus along with Freud for the wayward, disobedient, rebellious, and defiant Jean-Jacques Rousseau, the man who whose writings influenced the century-long Romantic Era; a hundred-plus years of skepticism and individualism.
-The pernicious writings of Rousseau and penners of Romanticism were slowly corrupting the thoughts of Bobby Van Roth as they did some two centuries prior when their works of kindred spirit instigated the bloodbaths of the French and American revolutions.
+He neglected his textbook studies and traded in his abacus along with Freud for the wayward, disobedient, rebellious, and defiant Jean-Jacques Rousseau, the man whose writings influenced the century-long Romantic Era; one-hundred-plus years of skepticism and individualism.
+The Romantics preferred liberty with danger as opposed to peace through obedience.
+The pernicious writings of Rousseau and Voltaire were slowly corrupting the thoughts of Bobby Van Roth as they did some two centuries prior when their works of kindred spirit instigated the bloodbaths of the French and American revolutions.

 “He woke once more to external reality, looked round him, knew what he saw -- knew it with a sinking sense of horror and disgust, for the recurrent delirium of his days and nights, the nightmare of swarming indistinguishable sameness...Instead that the goal was somewhere beyond, somewhere outside the present human sphere; that the purpose of life was not the maintenance of well-being, but some intensification and refining of consciousness.”
 (Huxley, Aldous.
 Brave New World.
 NY: Harper & Brothers, 1950. pps.
 250, 211)